-3.2.7 Consideration in principle
+2.7.
+Consideration in Principle

-The ULDA may accept, for consideration in principle, a proposed UDA development application (application for consideration in principle).
+The Urban Land Development Authority may accept an application for consideration in principle of a proposed UDA development application for development of the UDA (application for consideration in principle).

-The ULDA will consider the application for consideration in principle and may decide the following:
+The Urban Land Development Authority will consider the application for consideration in principle and may decide the following -

-(i) whether it supports the application, with or without qualifications that may amend the application

-- (ii) whether it opposes the application - (iii) whether it cannot accept the proposal until a detailed assessment is made and those details should be the subject of a UDA development application, or - (iv) whether it has no established view on the proposal and no indication of support or opposition can be given at that time.
+- (i) whether it supports the application, with or without qualifications that may amend the application; - (ii) whether it opposes the application; - (iii) whether it cannot accept the proposal until a detailed assessment is made and those details should be the subject of a UDA development application; or - (iv) whether the proposal is a proposal on which the Urban Land Development Authority has no established view and no indication of support or opposition can be given at that time.